ng-log/ng-log/docs/index.md

 that implements application-level logging.
 The library provides logging APIs based on C++-style streams and various helper macros.

+!!! note "Compatibility to glog"
+    To avoid trademark issues, ng-log introduces a new set of functions derived from their glog counterparts.
+During a grace period, ng-log will maintain API compatibility to glog up to version 0.9.0 of the libary.
+We therefore recommend updating the API as soon possible as the compatibility layer will be eventually removed.

 # How to Use

 You can log a message by simply streaming things to `LOG`(<a particular